 Students desiring to add classes should see their advisor to ensure proper course selection.
 Classes may be added prior to the end of the third day of a regular semester or prior to the first day of a summer session.
-Requests for adding classes after these dates must have the approval of the Dean of Student Services or Vice Chancellor for Academics.
+Requests for adding classes after these dates must have the approval of the Dean of Student Services, Vice Chancellor for Student Services, or Vice Chancellor for Academics.
 Approval for these changes will only be granted when there is clearly a compelling extenuating circumstance.